Jester Academy circus skills workshops for schools (and anyone else who wants one)

 If you would like to enquire about our circus skills workshops for schools simply click this link enquiry form

 But what can magic do for my pupils?

 Well at its simplest level magic inspires wonder and creativity.
-It requires children to discover a sense of wonder and to see how they can take their audience on a journey with them.
+It requires children to discover a sense of wonder and to see how they can take their audience on a journey with them using performance and storytelling.